johnztoth/communicating/README.md

 # communicating

 In this model we add sharing.
-If an agent comes within a predefined distance, (the neighbourhood) to any other agent then they both share their total store.
+If an agent comes within a predefined distance (the neighbourhood) to any other agent then they both share their total store.
 The agents are shuffled before each iteration to avoid any unwanted effects due to the running order (model artifacts).